nagasudhirpulla/taming_python/blog/skills/file_system_read_write_file.md

 f = open(r"C:\Users\Nagasudhir\Documents\test.txt")
 ```
 ### file mode in 'open' function
 By default, the `open` function opens the file only for reading, i.e., read mode.
-The mode of file opening can be specified using the `mode`
+The mode of file opening can be specified using the `mode` input of the function.

 ### Online Interpreter
 Although we recommend to practice the above examples in Visual Studio Code, you can run these examples online at https://www.tutorialspoint.com/execute_python_online.php